 In this same vein, the same rule applies to divorce or family law cases.
 When a case begins, parties can’t help but think about the ninth inning.
 “How will the case end?”
 “Will I be able to move on with my life?”
 “How much child support will I pay?”
 “Will I get fifty-fifty custody?”
 Questions like these can overwhelm a party and cause them to literally obsess about the future.
 Put simply, they can’t stop focusing on the ninth inning when they start the game in the first inning.

 As a result, the following can often happen:

-- Versus filling out the divorce paperwork that the attorney has given them to complete at the start of the case, many clients are not interested.
+- Many clients are not interested in filling out the divorce paperwork that the attorney has given them to complete at the start of the case.
 They delay.
 They drag their feet.
 They think it’s a waste of time.
 They do it because they are thinking about the ninth inning — and don’t see the point of such a boring and mundane task like initial paperwork.

 - When the initial pleadings are filed, and discovery takes place, versus doing a job completing interrogatories propounded upon them, it gets pushed to the side.
 They don’t see the point of filling out something so time-consuming.

 - When an attorney asks for deeds, bank statements, tax returns, and other necessary documents to prepare the case, the client is again not interested in doing it and delays.
 They shift back to asking questions like: “When will this case just end?”